Erythroxlym/BTP-Workshops/WS01/readme.md

 ```
 and follow the instructions.
 Replace XXX with the section letter(s) specified by your instructor.

-**Important:** Please note that a successful submission does not guarantee full credit for this workshop.
+**:warning:Important:** Please note that a successful submission does not guarantee full credit for this workshop.
 If the professor is not satisfied with your implementation, your professor may ask you to resubmit.
 Resubmissions will attract a penalty.